Heneros/movie-app/README.md

 - Edit review during 15 minutes.
 Latter gonna be edit without limitless for premium users.
 - ApiLimiter
 - Custom guards like ProfileOwner, where restricted content to only owners account or check Profile exist
-- You can upload for your profile
+- You can upload avatar for your profile

 ## In future.
 Features and functionality app should be: